nrfconnect/sdk-nrf/include/net/download_client.rst

 * IETF RFC 7233 is supported by the HTTP Server.
 * :option:`CONFIG_DOWNLOAD_CLIENT_MAX_RESPONSE_SIZE` is configured so that it can contain the entire HTTP response.

+.. _download_client_https:

 HTTPS
 =====

 The library uses TLS version 1.2.
 When using HTTPS, the application must provision the TLS credentials and pass the security tag to the library when calling :cpp:func:`download_client_connect`.

-To provision a TLS certificate to the modem, the application can use the nrf_inbuilt_key APIs (see the :file:`nrf_inbuilt_key.h` file in the `nrfxlib`_ repository).
+To provision a TLS certificate to the modem, use :cpp:func:`nrf_inbuilt_key_write` and other nrf_inbuilt_key APIs from the :file:`bdslib/include/nrf_inbuilt_key.h` file in the `nrfxlib`_ repository.
-The following snippet illustrates how to provision a TLS certificate, associate it to TLS security tag, and pass that tag to the library.
+The following snippet illustrates how to provision a TLS certificate, associate it to a TLS security tag, and pass that tag to the library.

 .. code::